apacheignite/documentation/data-grid/rebalancing.md

   "title": "Rebalance Thread Pool Tuning"
 }
 [/block]
-`IgniteConfiguration` has a method name `setRebalanceThreadPoolSize` that allows to set a number of threads that will be taken from the Ignite's system thread pool and used by rebalancing needs.
+`IgniteConfiguration` provides `setRebalanceThreadPoolSize` method that allows to set a number of threads that will be taken from the Ignite's system thread pool and used for rebalancing needs.
 A system thread is taken from the pool every time a node needs to send a batch of data to a remote node, that became primary or backup for a partition, or needs to process a batch that came from the opposite direction.
 The thread is relinquished every time the batch is sent or received and processed.

-By default only one thread is used for rebalancing needs.
-Basically it means that at particular point of time only one thread will be used to transfer batches from one node to another or to process batches coming from the remote side.
-As an example, in the situation when there is a single cache and two nodes in the cluster then all the cache's partitions will be re-balanced sequentially, one by one.
+By default, only one thread is used for rebalancing needs.
+Basically it means that at a particular point of time only one thread will be used to transfer batches from one node to another, or to process batches coming from the remote side.
+As an example, in the situation when there is a single cache and two nodes in the cluster, then all the cache's partitions will be re-balanced sequentially, one by one.
 If there are still two nodes and already two different caches then these caches will be re-balanced in parallel but at particular point of time only batches that belong to a particular cache will be processed as explained above.
 [block:callout]
 {
   "type": "success",
   "body": "Number of partitions per cache doesn't affect rebalancing performance.
 What makes sense is the total amount of data, rebalance thread pool size and other parameters listed in the sections below."
 }
 [/block]
-Depending on the number of caches in the system and amount of data stored in the caches it can take significant time before whole data is re-balanced to a node in case if rebalance thread pool's size is equal to `1`.
-To speed up the preloading process increase `IgniteConfiguration.setRebalanceThreadPoolSize` to the value that is applicable for your case.
+Depending on the number of caches in the system and amount of data stored in the caches, if the rebalance thread pool's size is equal to `1`, it can take a significant amount of time before all of the data is re-balanced to a node.
+To speed up the preloading process you can increase  `IgniteConfiguration.setRebalanceThreadPoolSize` to the value that is applicable for your case.

-Let's imagine that `IgniteConfiguration.setRebalanceThreadPoolSize` is set to `4` and if to return to the examples provided above the rebalancing behavior will be the following.
-In the situation when there is a single cache and two nodes in the cluster then cache's partitions will be re-balanced in parallel by four different threads.
-If there are still two nodes and already two different caches then all these caches will be re-balanced in parallel by four different threads.
+ Let's imagine that `IgniteConfiguration.setRebalanceThreadPoolSize` is set to `4` and considering the examples provided above, the rebalancing behavior will be the following -
+  * If there is a single cache and two nodes in the cluster, then the cache's partitions will be re-balanced in parallel by four different threads.
+  * If there are two nodes and two different caches, then all these caches will be re-balanced in parallel by four different threads.
 [block:callout]
 {
   "type": "warning",
-  "body": "System thread pool is widely used internally by all the cache related operations (pug, get, etc.), SQL engine and other modules.
-Setting `IgniteConfiguration.setRebalanceThreadPoolSize` to big value may significantly increase rebalancing performance affecting your application throughput."
+  "body": "System thread pool is widely used internally by all the cache related operations (put, get, etc.), SQL engine and other modules.
+Setting `IgniteConfiguration.setRebalanceThreadPoolSize` to a big value may significantly increase rebalancing performance, affecting your application throughput."
 }
 [/block]